DinoChiesa/Apigee-Java-Delay/README.md

 ## Why might this be useful?

-1. Some people are concerned that an API that generates errors and always returns within a fixed time may be subject to remote timing attacks.
-This callout would alleviate that concern.
+1. Some people are concerned that an API that generates errors and always returns naturally, as quickly as possible, may be subject to [remote timing attacks](https://en.wikipedia.org/wiki/Timing_attack).
+This callout could alleviate that concern.
+You could introduce this callout into the proxy flow, perhaps in a fault rule, and that would cause the response time to be randomized, preventing a timnig attack.

-2. In cases in which a caller is suspect, or has caused several consecutive errors, this callout could force a delay before retry.
+2. In cases in which a caller is suspect, or has caused several consecutive errors, this callout could force a fixed delay, or a backoff delay, before retry.

 ## Disclaimer